You will compare the performance of green binary search trees versus

 not exist in the tree.
 Thus you ought to be able to randomly generate

-a large number commands and have your interpreter run without failing.
+a large number commands and have your application run without failing.

 The tree portion of your code should be composed of three modules: